p1tsi/p1tsi.github.io/_posts/2024-09-24-NordVPN-LPE.md

 }
 ```

-It checks if `/Applications/NordVPN.localized/NordVPN.app` exists and `/Applications/NordVPN.app` does not exist.
+It checks if `/Applications/NordVPN.localized/NordVPN.app` exists AND `/Applications/NordVPN.app` does not exist.
 If true, the just installed (remember, we are inside the postinstall script...)
 NordVPN.app folder is moved to `/Applications` and the `NordVPN.localized` directory is removed; if false, everything is ok and a log message is printed.

 The third function moves the binary helper to the proper directory, creates the launch daemon plist file, and loads it.
 Note that the property 'RunAtLoad' is set to true.
 It means that as soon as the plist is loaded with the launchctl utility, the binary is run.